4mubarak/Smart-shop/README.md

 ## Feedback

-If you have any feedback, please reach out to me [here](https://4mubarak.github.io/smart-shop)
+If you have any feedback, please reach out to me [here](https://4mubarak.github.io)

 ## Authors

 Mubarak Abdullahi
+## License
+All Rights reserved